rdgao/rdgao.github.io/_posts/2014-06-29-creativity-and-answers.md

 ---
-title: 'Creative Serendipity: Death by Googling'
+title: 'Creative Serendipity: Death by Googling.'
-categories:
-- Rambling
-tags: []
+tags: [Reflection, Science]
 status: publish
 type: post
 published: true
-meta: {}
+categories: []
+header:
+  overlay_image: /assets/images/blog/default_header.jpg
+  overlay_filter: rgba(0,0,0,0.2)
+  #teaser: /assets/images/blog/default_header.jpg

+excerpt: "I'm just going to end today's segment with this: we often applaud the innovators of every generation for their massive creativity/intellect/ingenuity, but what we should really be admiring is their courage to do the wrong thing.
+I should have named this piece \"Larry Page probably doesn't use Google.\" "

 ---
 This topic has been written to near-death, given how many different articles I've read regarding the adverse effects of the information age.
 Alas, as I've yet again procrastinated away a full writing week, and considering how I've